-However, Chinese popular usage refuses to be pinned down by rules or official usage.
-In the Chinese pet trade the raccoon is apparently known as límāo (狸猫, Trad 狸貓), which is generally understood to refer to the leopard cat (Prionailurus bengalensis) — although it would be possible to write an entire thesis about this name and its background, we will pass over this for the moment.
+However, Chinese popular usage refuses to be pinned down by official or ‘correct’ usage.
+In the Chinese pet trade the raccoon is apparently known as límāo (狸猫, Trad 狸貓), which is more normally understood to refer to the leopard cat (Prionailurus bengalensis).
+Since it would be possible to write an entire thesis about this name and its background, we will pass over this for the moment.

-Japanese similarly uses the term arai-guma (アライグマ), meaning ‘washing-bear’.
-While katakana is now standard for animal names in Japanese, they can also be written in Chinese characters, in which case arai-guma is usually written 洗熊 (arau 洗う = ‘to wash’, kuma 熊 = ‘bear’).
-However, in time-honoured fashion, the Japanese have also been known to directly borrow the Chinese written form (浣熊) to write arai-guma, giving rise to another of those quirky character usages that the Japanese so delight in.
+Japanese uses the term arai-guma (アライグマ), meaning ‘washing-bear’.
+While katakana is now standard for animal names in Japanese, they can also be written in Chinese characters, in which case arai-guma is written 洗熊 (arau 洗う = ‘to wash’, kuma 熊 = ‘bear’).
+However, arai-guma can also be written using the Chinese written form (浣熊), giving rise to another of those quirky character usages that the Japanese so delight in.
 This usage suggests that the Japanese name was originally influenced by the Chinese, but the direction of influence in such cases is often moot.

 2. RACCOON DOG

 Additionally, the Koreans have also borrowed the Chinese name 浣熊, read wanung (완웅) in Korean, but this appears to be quite uncommon.
-Wikipedia also gives gaegom (개곰), probably ‘dog-bear’, as a literary name, but this name is rare outside of the Wikipedia entry itself.
+Wikipedia also gives gaegom (개곰), ‘dog-bear’, as the North Korean name.

-The Mongolian name for the raccoon is elbenkh (элбэнх), occasionally seen as ilbenkh (илбэнх).
-As in Korean, this is traditionally the name of the native raccoon dog, an animal found in some parts of Mongolia.
-This use of an indigenous name for an exotic animal leads to issues of differentiation which don’t appear to have been satisfactorily resolved.
-Reference books on native species call the raccoon dog nokhoi elbenkh (нохой элбэнх) ‘dog elbenkh’, with an alternative being zagal elbinkh (загал элбинх) ‘zagal elbenkh’, where zagal (загал) refers to one of those enigmatic Mongolian livestock colours, apparently a kind of white colour with brown on the face.
+The Mongolian name for the raccoon is elbenkh (элбэнх), occasionally seen as ilbenkh (илбэнх), which is traditionally the name of the native raccoon dog.
+This leads to issues of differentiation which don’t appear to have been satisfactorily resolved.
+Reference books on native species call the raccoon dog nokhoi elbenkh (нохой элбэнх) ‘dog elbenkh’, with an alternative being zagal elbinkh (загал элбинх) ‘zagal elbenkh’.
+Zagal (загал) refers to one of those enigmatic Mongolian livestock colours, apparently a kind of white colour with brown on the face.

-Domestic Chinese-Mongolian dictionaries give a different name for the raccoon: ukhialch maluur ötög (ухиалч малуур өтөг), literally ‘washing wild-cat bear’, or more accurately ‘washing panda’.
-This is clearly an Inner Mongolian usage, not current in the country of Mongolia.
+Domestic Chinese-Mongolian dictionaries call the raccoon ukhialch maluur ötög (ухиалч малуур өтөг), quite literally ‘washing wild-cat bear’, although the meaning is actually ‘washing panda’.
+This is an Inner Mongolian usage not current in the country of Mongolia.

-Given the raccoon’s resemblance to the tree-climbing lesser panda, it is tempting to speculate that the lesser panda, rather than the lumbering giant panda, was the source of the Vietnamese and the Inner Mongolian names.
-This certainly has an element of plausibility, but presupposes that the lesser panda was the more familiar form of panda to the people of these countries, at least at the time the raccoon was named.
-Unfortunately, neither type of panda is found in Vietnam or Mongolia, which doesn’t support the idea that the raccoon was spontaneously called a panda because it looked like one.
+Since the raccoon actually bears an uncanny resemblance to the tree-climbing lesser panda, it is tempting to speculate that the lesser panda, rather than the lumbering giant panda, was the model of the Vietnamese and the Inner Mongolian names.
+Unfortunately, neither type of panda is found in Vietnam or Inner Mongolia, lending little support to the idea that the raccoon was spontaneously named after either of the pandas in those countries.

-A more likely reason for treating the raccoon as a panda lies in taxonomy.
-The taxonomy of both the pandas has been the subject of interminable debate, with conflicting arguments that the giant panda belongs with the raccoons, with the bears, or in a separate group of its own (including arguments that the two types of panda themselves are not closely related).
-It is thus possible that the raccoon was dubbed a kind of panda by scientists, not by ordinary folk, at a time when the raccoon-affiliation theory was the dominant theory.
+A more likely motivation for the naming of the raccoon after the panda lies in taxonomy.
+The taxonomy of both types of panda has been the subject of interminable debate, with conflicting arguments that the giant panda belongs with the raccoons, with the bears, or in a separate group of its own (including arguments that the two types of panda themselves are not closely related).
+It is thus quite possible that the raccoon was dubbed a kind of panda at a time when the raccoon-affiliation theory was dominant.